Credit: Natasha Dillinger

 Into the woods

-After donning our rain gear for puddle play, we headed off to explore.
-Sturdy strollers could handle most parts of the trail, which alternates between pavement and mulch and covers about a mile through the highlights of the reserve space.
+After donning our rain gear in anticipation of puddle play, we headed off to explore.
+Sturdy strollers could handle most parts of the trail, which alternates between pavement and mulch, and covers about a mile through the highlights of the reserve space.

 Charming snow people, mushrooms and reindeer greeted us around every corner.
 Crafted out of fallen trees and greenery from around the grounds (we also noticed a couple of live deer munching on grass), these characters clearly got the creative juices flowing in the staff who created them.
 I especially liked the hula dancers with cedar-bough skirts and the carolers wearing birch-bark fascinators.

-Those of us craving human connection from a distance will appreciate the Community Wishing Tree stationed near the main residence.
+The Community Wishing Tree is stationed near the main residence.
 Families can stop by a mailbox to grab an individually wrapped wooden ornament and pencil.
 We wrote our holiday wishes on the ornaments and then placed them on the tree.